The Nottinghamshire Philatelic Society

 The egg cup is a wooden bowl, height 114 mm, having a maximum diameter 53 mm, made from pear wood by Alan Squires and presented to the Society by himself in 2014.
 This replaced the previous metal cup.

-The competition in 2017 is being held on 15th December.
+The competition in 2017 was held on 15th December.

 POSTAL HISTORY TRADITIONAL 1999 Derrick Avery (no entry) 2000 Norton Collier Norton Collier 2001 Derrick Avery Ken Benham 2002 Barbara Inger Peter Vasey 2003 Mike Siverns David Shipstone 2004 Derrick Avery Doug Stubbings 2005 Derrick Avery Derrick Avery 2006 Doug Stubbings David Ball and David Shipstone 2007 Derrick Avery Wendy Orr 2008 Dennis Boot Dennis Boot 2009 Dennis Boot Dennis Boot and Barbara Inger 2010 (no entry) (no entry) 2011 Doug Stubbings Bryan Clayton 2012 Dennis Boot Dennis Boot 2013 Dennis Boot Dennis Boot 2014 Mike Siverns Dennis Boot 2015 Tony Sibley Dennis Boot 2016 Dennis Boot Dennis Boot 2017 Alan Squires Dennis Boot THEMATIC HUSTON COMPETITION ENTRY (Closed in 2013) 1999 Doug Stubbings Wendy Orr and Derrick Avery 2000 Doug Stubbings Ian Jakes 2001 Wendy Orr Jackie Benham 2002 Wendy Orr Norman Collier and Mick Inger 2003 (no entry) (no entry) 2004 Mick Inger David Shipstone 2005 Doug Stubbings Ken Benham 2006 Doug Stubbings Doug Stubbings 2007 Doug Stubbings Sandra Poole 2008 Doug Stubbings Wendy Orr 2009 Mick Inger Doug Stubbings 2010 Jackie Benham (no entry) 2011 Adrian Ritoridis Jackie Benham and Doug Stubbings 2012 Doug Stubbings Adrian Ritoridis 2013 Douglas Harvey Doug Stubbings THEMATIC (continued) OPEN CLASS (commenced 2014) 2014 (no entry) Sandra Poole 2015 Bill Whitaker Doug Stubbings 2016 David Shipstone Brian Clayton and Chris Tennant 2017 (no entry) Sandra Poole NOVICE JUNIOR 2006 David Ball 2000, 2001 Ben Stubbings 2008 Dennis Boot 2010 Douglas Harvey 2011 Adrian Ritoridis 2017 Oswaldo Ponce